This post may contain affiliate links.

 Now, you don't actually have to buy a new lampshade to do this project.
 You could purchase pressure sensitive styrene, which is a flexible plastic material that you can adhere any fabric to, and then cut out a lampshade shape.
 You can see how to make a new lampshade using that process in this Martha Stewart video.

 I decided to do it my way for two reasons:

 - The lampshade I used was cheap and didn't require purchasing additional fabric.

-- I actually wanted a white lampshade, because I planned to make removable and interchangeable lampshade covers, which I did make and will tell about in a separate blog post, and for that I needed a neutral lampshade that wouldn’t show through behind the pattern of the fabric covers.
+- I actually wanted a white lampshade, because I planned to make removable and interchangeable lampshade covers, which I did make and wrote about in a separate blog post, and for that I needed a neutral lampshade that wouldn't show through behind the pattern of the fabric covers.

 The first thing I did was start ripping off the trim.